-Visit the amazing permanent collections and explore a full-scale Pawnee earth lodge exhibit.
+Visit the amazing permanent collections and explore a full scale Pawnee earth lodge exhibit.

 NATIONAL MUSEUM OF THE AMERICAN INDIAN, WASHINGTON, D.C.
+This museum, opened in 2004, contains

 This museum, opened in 2004, contains thousands of objects of cultural and historical interest; its spiritual objects are on display with permission of the relevant tribe.